Home

 About this site

-I write about history, politics, religion, culture, travels, and conflict in the Islamic World, viz., the Islamic Middle East and Eurasia/Central Asia (see Publications page).
-I have lived and traveled in throughout these regions for over two decades (see About Me).
+I write about history, geopolitics, religion, culture, travels, and conflicts (past and present) in the Islamic World, viz., the Islamic Middle East and Eurasia/Central Asia (see Publications page).
+I have lived and traveled throughout these regions for over two decades (see About Me).
 I am primarily a historian of the medieval Islamic east (Levant and Iraq to Muslim Eurasia and Delhi Sultanate), Mongol Empire, and Timurids (Tamerlane’s dynasty).
 The empire-building and military feats of Chingiz Khan and Tamerlane are fascinating.

 This site is also about fun stuff: amazing peoples encountered on my travels—Persians, Arabs, Pakistanis, Turks, Afghans, Tajiks, Berbers; Muslims, Christians, Jews, and Zoroastrians—diverse cultures, languages, fantastic cuisines, archaeology, and stunning Islamic architecture and art.